martinbjeldbak/website/README.md

 Deployment happens on commits to `master` via Netlify.
 See documentation on this [here](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/).

+## Infrastructure

+Currently managed via Terraform.
+See terraform files in repository.

+* Terraform's GitHub provider does not currently support generating deploy keys on an individual GitHub account (only organizations), so to provide Netlify access to the repository, the Netlify deploy SSH key needs to be copied from Netlify into the GitHub repository's deploy keys section.
+Netlify's public key can be found in the UI via the `Settings -> Build & Deploy -> Deploy key` section.

 ## Updating dependencies

 To update the theme follow [this](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/#use-hugo-themes-with-netlify) guide.
 Alternatively the gist of it is